What is C. diff?

 • Other risk factors include using antacids and gastrointestinal surgery

-If you suspect you or a loved one has a CDI, please visit our For Patients & Families page
+If you suspect you or a loved one has a CDI, please visit our Treatment Options page.

 Prevention